 The “Percussion” check-box (if checked) indicates this is a percussion track.
 See the “Percussion (drums) Performance Panel” for a description of how notes are specified on a percussion channel.
 On many synthesizers, MIDI channel 10 must be used for it to work.
 On some, you have to select a percussion bank (128, or a bank name starting with a “(P)”).
 On others, you may have to do something on your synthesizer to make it work.
 If you use this check-box on a melodic-instrument track, you will end up specifying chromatic (12-tone-scale) notes, with an unusual transposition-setting (which is probably not what you intended).

 The “Save” button is used to save the settings on the current panel in memory (not on disk).
 This is used to specify the settings you want to return-to after varying the controls.
-It is activated by clicking on it with the mouse.
-If you don't press it, the settings initially loaded will be the settings used to return-to.
-If you intend to later save your settings to disk, you should click the “Save” button (otherwise the initial or last-saved settings will be what is saved to disk).
+It is activated by pressing Shift-Enter, or by clicking on it with the mouse.
+If you don't activate it, the settings initially loaded will be the settings used to return-to.
+If you intend to later save your settings to disk, you should activate the “Save” button (otherwise the initial or last-saved settings will be what is saved to disk).